 | Target | 15 mg | Weeks 21+ |

 Not every patient titrates to 15 mg.
 Many achieve clinically meaningful weight loss at 5 mg or 10 mg and stay there.
 The correct target dose is the lowest dose that produces the desired response with tolerable side effects.
-The Syntho titration calculator builds a customised week-by-week schedule for a chosen target dose.
+The Klarovel titration calculator builds a customised week-by-week schedule for a chosen target dose.

 Side effects and tolerability#